Yazan-Sharaya/xrnn/README.md

 height = 28
 width = 28
 channels = 3
-number_of_classes = 9  # How many classes are in the dataset, for e.g. cat, car, dog, etc. x_dummy = np.random.random((number_of_samples, height, width, channels))
+number_of_classes = 9  # How many classes are in the dataset, for e.g., cat, car, dog, etc. x_dummy = np.random.random((number_of_samples, height, width, channels))
 y_dummy = np.random.randint(number_of_classes, size=(number_of_samples, ))